gh-mentor/python-workshop/ex6-scientific/README.md

 2. A `requirements.txt` file listing all dependencies.

-3. A [README.md](http://_vscodecontentref_/0) file documenting how to set up and run the application.
+3. A README.md file documenting how to set up and run the application.

-Good luck, and happy coding!